strongloop/node-foreman/README.md

 	$ nf start -x 8888 web=5
 	[OKAY] Starting Proxy Server 8888 -> 5000-5004

+Access your application from port `8888` and the connections will be balanced across the servers started from ports `5000` - `5004`.

 If your application gets its port number from `process.env.PORT` the proxy setup will ocurr automatically.